thelastoutpostworkshop/arduino-maker-workshop/README.md

 ## Platforms
-All the platforms supported by the [Arduino CLI](https://arduino.github.io/arduino-cli) (included in this extension).
+All the platforms supported by the [Arduino CLI](https://arduino.github.io/arduino-cli) (the CLI is included in this extension).

 ## New Sketch
 ![new sketch](.readme/new_sketch.gif)

+# Contributors
+Contributors are welcomed!
+Take a look at [the project](https://github.com/users/thelastoutpostworkshop/projects/3) to see features to be implemented or bugs to be fixed

+If you want to submit pull requests, [here is how you can do it](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).